 It depends, if you want to join classes and have private instructors than a private gym will have those facilities but if you just need the basic equipment for your workout, then the private gym memberships don’t make any financial sense.

-Know why you’re buying something and then you’ll know the value and hence the best price to spend on an item.
+Know why you’re buying something and then you’ll know the value and hence the best price to spend.

 Understand where your dollar stretches the most